nogeese-org/lms/README.md

 ## 🚧 Status

-This project is in early development and the structure is subject to change.
+This project is in **early development**, and the structure may evolve over time.
-Stay tuned for formatting tools, bootloader integration, and more.
+Stay tuned for:

+- 📦 Formatting tools
+- 🧰 Bootloader integration
+- 🧪 Testing utilities

 ---